 We have a substantial amount of indebtedness.
-As of March 31, 2021, we had \$75.0 million of outstanding borrowings under the Athyrium Credit Facility, bearing interest at a rate of 9.875% per annum.
-On May 4, 2021, concurrent with the closing of the Loan Agreement, we drew down the tranche A term loan in the aggregate principal amount of \$80.0 million, bearing interest at a floating rate equal to the greater of 30-day LIBOR and 0.11%, plus 7.89%.
-We utilized substantially all of the proceeds from the tranche A loan to repay in full all outstanding amounts owed under the Athyrium Credit Facility.
+As of September 30, 2021, we had \$80.0 million of outstanding borrowings under the tranche A term loan under the Loan Agreement, bearing interest at a floating rate equal to the greater of 30-day LIBOR and 0.11%, plus 7.89%.
 The Loan Agreement provides for interest-only payments until December 1, 2024 if neither the tranche B term loan nor the tranche C term loan are made, and until June 1, 2025 if either the tranche B term loan or the tranche C term loan is made, or the Amortization Date.
-Beginning on the Amortization Date, we are required to repay the outstanding principal in monthly installments over a period of (i) 18 months if neither the tranche B term loan nor the tranche C term loan is made or (ii) 12 months if either the tranche B term loan or the tranche C term loan is made.
-All unpaid principal and interest is due in full on May 1, 2026, the date of maturity.
+Beginning on the Amortization Date, we are required to repay the outstanding principal in monthly installments over a period of (i) 18 months if neither the tranche B term loan nor the tranche C term loan is made or (ii) 12 months if either the tranche B term loan or the tranche C term loan is made or (ii) 12 months if either the tranche B term loan or the tranche C term loan is made or (ii) 10 months if unterst is due in full on May 1, 2026, the date of maturity.